ArkEcosystemArchive/docs-legacy/docs/exchanges/public-api.md

 ## Create and Broadcast Transactions

 To create transactions, make use of the **transactionBuilder** module of `@arkecosystem/crypto`.
-First, install the package from npm or your languages equivalent:
+First, install the package from npm or your language's equivalent:

 :::: tabs